trimox/angular-mdc-web/README.md

 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on our guidelines for [Contributing](https://github.com/trimox/angular-mdc-web/blob/master/CONTRIBUTING.md) and then check out one of our issues in the [help wanted](https://github.com/trimox/angular-mdc-web/issues?q=is%3Aopen+is%3Aissue+label%3A"help+wanted").

+## Code of conduct

+Help us keep Angular MDC open and inclusive.
+Please read and follow our [Code of Conduct](https://github.com/trimox/angular-mdc-web/blob/master/CODE_OF_CONDUCT.md).